-To look at the total impact of storms on the FC transport in a more quantitative way, the 192 histogram of the FC transport for all the days without storms (Fig. 9a) is compared with the histogram 193 during storms (Fig. 9b).
-While the daily transport distribution looks Gaussian and symmetric around the 194 mean during days with no storms, it is clearly asymmetrical with a lower mean flow and skewed 195 probability toward low transports during storms.
-Note that Fig. 9a ("without storms") means without 196 197 tropical storms and hurricanes, but may include other extra-tropical or winter storms that are absent from the HURDAT data set.
-This result confirms anecdotal observations (Ezer and Atkinson, 2014, 2017; 198 Ezer et al., 2017) that storms can disturb the flow of the GS and thus in most cases increase the 199 200 likelihood of weaker than normal GS- this weakening further contributes to higher than normal coastal sea level (in addition to the wind-driven storm surge).
-Ezer at al. (2017) showed, using various different 201 data, including satellite altimeter and high-frequency radar data, that after an intense mixing of the GS water by a nearby storm it may take a few days for the current to recover, and during those days anomalously high water can be observed along the U.S. east coast.
+215 To look at the total impact of storms on the FC transport in a more quantitative way, the histogram of the FC transport for all the days without storms (Fig. 9a) is compared with the histogram 216 during days with storms (Fig. 9b).
+While the daily transport distribution looks Gaussian and symmetric 217 around the mean during days with no storms, it is clearly asymmetrical with a lower mean flow and 218 skewed probability toward low transports during storms (i.e., a longer "tail" of the distribution toward 219 the left).
+Note that Fig. 9a ("without storms") excludes days with tropical storms and hurricanes, but 220 may include other extra-tropical or winter storms that are absent from the HURDAT data set.
+This result 221 confirms anecdotal observations (Ezer and Atkinson, 2014, 2017; Ezer et al., 2017) that storms can 222 disturb the flow of the GS and thus in most cases increase the likelihood of weaker than normal GS- this 223 224 weakening further contributes to higher than normal coastal sea level during particular periods.
+Ezer at al. (2017) showed, using satellite altimeter data, high-frequency radar data and models, that after an 225 intense mixing of the GS water by a nearby storm it may take a few days for the current to recover.
+226 227 During those days, anomalously high water can be observed along the U.S. East Coast and minor tidal flooding increased as well.
+228